alysivji/notes/python/fluent_python.md

 * we can use `@property.setter` to do validation on input

-* `property` built-in is actually a class, signature is as follows
+* `property` built-in function is actually a class, signature is as follows

 ```python
 property(fget=None, fset=None, fdel=None, doc=None)